vinitaparasrampuria/RINGS/custom-snippets/reserve-resources.md

 ::: {.cell .markdown}
-### Set up the routers and networks
+### Reserve resources

-First we will create a function that will generate an autonomous system along with the node configuration, net configuration, resource requirement data.
+Now we will get a list of sites that has sufficient resources for the experiment.
 :::